 - 1 tablespoon butter

 - 1 cup heavy/whipping cream

-Cut the bacon up and add it to a skillet (I use kitchen shears to make this job quick).
+- Cut the bacon up and add it to a skillet (I use kitchen shears to make this job quick).
 Fry it over medium-high heat until crispy (about 10 mins).
 Once the bacon is done, take it out of the pan and set it aside.
-Leave the bacon fat in the pan.
+Leave about 2 tablespoons of the bacon fat in the pan.

 - I used my 10-1/4" Lodge cast iron skillet to make this recipe.
 Any skillet would work, though!